“So funny that my face collapsed!”

 The key experience is not the content of the head that oscillates between funny, provoking and bland, but the presence of a living mind that is never silent.
 The performance reveals how we are entwined in a hidden interactive process.
 Spectators’ reactions effect the performer immediately.
 Besides following the performer, the spectator is also following his or her own thoughts and sometimes the division between the performer and the spectator may disappear…

 Talking Head is Director, Scriptwriter and Performer Janne Saarakkala, who’s been performing this unique performance since 31 August 2001 visiting several occasions; festivals, happenings, theatres, meetings, libraries, schools, out-door locations.
-The latest performances took place in Mad House Helsinki in spring 2016 and in Kiasma Theatre, Museum of Contemporary Art Kiasma, Helsinki in May 2015.
-Talking Head was created and first peformed in Reality Research Centre in 2001.
+The latest performances took place at Oops Festival in Roskilde, Denmark in 2017, Mad House Helsinki in 2016 and Kiasma Theatre, Museum of Contemporary Art Kiasma, Helsinki in 2015.
+Talking Head was created and first peformed in Reality Research Centre.

 Duration: 45 to 60 minutes (or more)